lui-dias/explorer/README.md

 After first run, you can just run `python main.py` to start the server.

-If the server doesn't load in time, wait a bit and reload the page.

 ### [Features/TODO](TODO.md)

 ## How to seed a folder with files